utdata/icj-class/static-apps/static-04.md

 </ul>
 ```

 A "for loop" in programming will repeat a series of code for as long as the condition is true.
-In our case Nunjucks will repeat the code for each new "book" in a "books" collection.
+In our case Nunjucks will repeat the code for each new "book" in the "books" collection.
 This is a prime example of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) programming, or DON'T REPEAT YOURSELF.

-If there are no "books", then our _else_ condition displays, which is text noting the collection is empty.
-(Else conditions help keep your page from breaking).
+If there are no "books", then our _else_ condition is used, which is text noting the collection is empty.
+(Else conditions are not always necessary depending on your logic needs).

 Where is this "books" collection coming from?
 This project-template is set up so you can store data collections in a special file `src/njk/data/data.json`.
 Open that up and you'll see this: